← Back to Scan

 6 May 2026

-Beyond the '7 dog years' myth: estimating canine biological age responsibly
+Beyond the '7 dog years' myth: estimating canine wellness age responsibly

 Epigenetic clocks show dogs age non-linearly and by breed.
-Scan estimates a biological-age band from observable proxies, and is explicit about what a photo can and cannot reveal.
+Scan estimates a wellness-age band from observable proxies, and is explicit about what a photo can and cannot reveal.

 Scan Clinical Science Team